aisevim/conventional-commits-action/README.md

 fzeat (): new feat
   ↑
   ┆
-  ╵--- The commit type is unknown or misspelled.
+  ╵--- Unrecognized commit type used.
 ```

 ## License